 While some of us only bother to hide eggs during Easter, some of our favorite Internet platforms, video games, and films make a regular practice of it.
 But don’t run to your computers and televisions just yet!
 The eggs are neither chocolate nor filled with any real treasure.
 The Easter eggs we’re talking about are the unexpected surprises that directors hide in a movie or that programmers and developers write into the code of a webpage, app, or even our favorite digital assistants, Alexa and Siri.

 We often come upon these Easter eggs by chance (especially in movies), but many of them can be intentionally activated by pressing a specific combination of keys or entering certain search terms into our web browsers.
 And what’s the point of digital Easter eggs?
 There’s no point at all!
 It’s just a way to have some fun with viewers and users.
-So we’d like to take a little break from the seriousness of the security business to share our Marketing Team's favorite Easter eggs with you:
+So we’d like to take a little break from the seriousness of the security business to share our Marketing Team's favourite Easter eggs with you:

 I love when I come across Easter eggs in movies.
 Disney and Pixar always do a pretty good job of putting something unexpected in the middle of their children’s films.
 I think they do it to keep adults entertained!
-I have two favorite examples.
+I have two favourite examples.
 The first is in the Pixar movie Finding Nemo.
 During the final credits, Mike from Monsters Inc. swims by with a snorkel and flippers.

 The second one is in Disney’s Hercules.
 At one point in the film, Hercules throws off his lion cape during a heated argument.
 If you look closely, it’s actually the pelt of the villain Scar from the Lion King.
 So that’s what happened to him after he was thrown off the mountain!

-My all-time favorite Easter egg is an oldie but a goodie.
+My all-time favourite Easter egg is an oldie but a goodie.
 Just ask Google to “do a barrel roll”.
 It turns out Google can keep pace with any fighter jet!
 And the Google Assistant is continuing the Easter egg tradition.
 And it’s just as snappy and quick-witted as Google Search.
 Did you ever wonder if Google knows Alexa?
 Just ask and find out!

 When I need a quick laugh I like to see what Easter eggs the developers have hidden in Siri and Alexa.
 You’d be surprised how talented those two are!
 Just try asking Siri to beatbox.
 Or even better, ask her “What does the fox say?”
 I don’t want to spoil the surprise.
 See for yourself!
 And Google is also not to be topped when it comes to Easter eggs.
 Head to Google Maps on April Fool’s day (today!) and eat your way to your destination as Pac-Man.